RicardoE7/assignment0/README.md

-# Assignment 0 Instructions
+# Ricardo Edwards

 This is a template and instructions for creating your own Assignment0.

 _Please follow these instructions carefully, there are several ways to confuse yourself if you don't keep checking against these instructions as you go._

 ## Instructions

 ### 1. Use the green `Template` button above to create your own github repository.

 Click the green button, then click the blue "Create a new repository" button.

 You will be using this template to create a _new_ repository in your github.com remote workspace.

 ![Image description](/images/template.jpg)

 ### 2. Name it `Assignment0` when you create your own github repository from this template

 If your github handle was `petecarapetyan` and you had a dark theme this is what your Assignment0 should look like now.
 Please notice that green `Code` button at bottom right.

 ![Image description](/images/new.jpg)